yarinaz17/Appointment-Bot/README.md

 # Appointment-Bot
 Automation bot used for easing the process of appointment scheduling for the consular service of the Portuguese embassy.

-DISCLAIMER: This bot was created for EDUCATIONAL PURPOSES ONLY !
+DISCLAIMER: This bot was created for EDUCATIONAL PURPOSES ONLY and I am not responsible for any abuse of it